headless-axolotl/dungen/documentation/report_week_1.md

 - Wrote a procedure which checks whether a point is in the circumcircle of a given triangle.
 (0.75h)
 - Wrote the room generation procedures.
 (0.75h)
+- Wrote the triangulation procedure and visualisation.
+(3h)

 Queries:
 - I'd like to know whether the libraries I am planning to use are allowed.
 They